 Finally, you can try reinstalling WhatsApp and see if that sorts things out.
 While we’re at it, if you’re running the beta version of WhatsApp, we suggest leaving the Beta program.
 Stick to the stable version and give it another try.

 You can uninstall and install WhatsApp again from the Play Store.
 Again, make sure to back up your chats or you’ll lose them.

-An alternative approach would be to use an APK and roll back to an older version of WhatsApp via an APK.
-Learn how to do that, here.
+An alternative approach would be to use an APK and roll back WhatsApp to an older version.
 Maybe the latest stable version is having a debilitating bug that’s behind all this and an older version doesn’t.
 And you can’t be certain unless you try it out.

 That should do it.
 Do you have anything to add or take from this article?
 Maybe some alternative solutions?
 Feel free to share them with us in the comments section below.
 We thank you for reading and look forward to hearing from you.